DedUndead/PSoC-Terrarium/README.md

 <p align="center"><img src="https://i.imgur.com/mARAkWj.png" alt="General system description"></p>
 <p align="center">Figure 1.
 General system description</p>

-The system is equipped with four three sensor for different purposes, soil moisture sensor, UART interface for user interactions as well as LED indicator and 9g servo m otor, that represents hatch.
+The system is equipped with four sensor for different purposes, soil moisture sensor, UART interface for user interactions as well as LED indicator and 9g servo m otor, that represents hatch.
 The details about the interfaces, components, hardware and software architectures are discussed in later sections.

 The prototype of Terrarium does not have a case, all the components are laid out on the breadboard.
 Thus, case description is not present in this documentation.